hindu-comm/weblogs/manasataramgini/2014/05/2014-05-29_the-engineer-the-dead-fish-and-the-bag-of-earth-v.md

 But there is something really strange here: The samples have a second virus that in large part is identical to what you saw but lacks one gene while having 3 additional genes.
-I am sure you need to sit down on the couch before seeing what those extra genes are – you won’t believe it\!”
+I am sure you need to sit down on the couch before seeing what those extra genes are – you won’t believe it!”
 Somakhya calmly replied: “I guess two of them are the caspase-like peptidase and the ADP-ribosyltransferase I had identified in your fish pathogen; which you and Temülen so beautifully brought to a conclusion.
 As for the third … I am not sure.”
 Varoli: “Well, it is the ciliate MAC-Perforin protein you and Indrasena had published.”
-Somakhya, now a bit shocked, replied: “Varoli that looks like a construct from your hand\!”
-Lootika: “Sort of\!
+Somakhya, now a bit shocked, replied: “Varoli that looks like a construct from your hand!”
+Lootika: “Sort of!
 In my opinion only one man could have been the engineer behind this – it is a fellow named Dick Shuman.
 I recall sending him the paper with Varoli on those delivery vectors with the MAC-Perforin proteins.
 It appears he has combined it with the three toxins.
 I had already gamed most of this when I got Vrishchika’s mail